Niners-Jets limp in to first meeting in four years | Sports-Games

 Jets coach Adam Gase was an offensive assistant with the 49ers in 2008 at a time when Gore was building franchise-record rushing numbers in San Francisco.
 "Anybody who was there with him before will believe when I say this: He looks the same.
 It's unreal to watch," Gase gushed this week.
 "This is my third stint with him.
 He's the same Frank.
 He shows up.
 Works hard.
 Practices hard.
 You can tell he just loves the game so much."

 Jets quarterback Sam Darnold could use all the help he can get this week, coming off a 21-for-35, 215-yard effort in Buffalo that included one touchdown and an interception.
 Darnold's favorite target in the opener, wideout Jamison Crowder, began the week with a hamstring issue that allowed only limited participation at practice on Wednesday.
-As with the 49ers and Kittle, the Jets hope to have him ready to go by Sunday.
+He missed practice on Thursday and was ruled out for the game by Gase on Friday.

 --Field Level Media